 Many motors in the Pico Vibe™ range have AWG 32 leads pre-attached.
 Strain relief is provided by the motor end-cap, and the connection to the internal commutation circuitry is done via a crimp.
 The crimp makes the electrical connection and also secures the wire via the insulation.
-This means that the fatigue point where the insulation is stripped away is no longer a fatigue point, because the crimp holds both the stripped and non-stripped part in a fixed place.
+This means that the fatigue point where the insulation is stripped away is no longer a fatigue point because the crimp holds both the stripped and non-stripped part in a fixed place.
 Therefore there’s much less chance for metal fatigue.

 Vibration Strain Relief via Adhesive

 The coin vibration motors are a good example of best practice use of adhesive to secure the leads.
 Leads are soldered to a flex which sits on the chassis of the coin motor to make the electrical connection.
-Next a bead of epoxy is deposited on the point where the wires are soldered to the flex.
+Next, a bead of epoxy is deposited on the point where the wires are soldered to the flex.
 This bead is large enough to cover the insulation and this removes the strain from the inner conductor between the solder joint and the insulation portion of the wire.

 Vibration Strain Relief via Heatshrink

 We supply some motors with customised leads.
-In some cases we attach leads to motors with terminals, and in these examples we cover the terminals and a short part of the leads with heatshrink.
+In some cases, we attach leads to motors with terminals, and in these examples, we cover the terminals and a short part of the leads with heatshrink.
 Heatshrink is a thermo-plastic tube that permanently decreases diameter when heated with a hot air gun.
 A solder joint makes the electrical connection and the mechanical strain is taken by the heatshrink.
 We’ve covered a how-to in more detail below.

 Adding Wires to Vibration Motors with Terminals

-Many of our vibrating motors, and most of our Uni Vibe™ range, have solder terminals for the customer to connect their own leads.
+Many of our vibrating motors and most of our Uni Vibe™ range have solder terminals for the customer to connect their own leads.
 To securely connect leads to our vibration motor terminals, there are two important steps.

 The first step is to make a good electrical connection.
 Our motor terminals are small metal plates with an ‘eye’ in them, similar to a sewing needle.
-The wire is intended to stripped to a length such that the insulation runs right up to the terminal, then twined and tinned.
+The wire is intended to be stripped to a length such that the insulation runs right up to the terminal, then twined and tinned.
 The stripped wire should be laid flat against the terminal then soldered together, ensuring the solder has flowed properly and is firmly attached to both wire and terminal.
 There should be no gaps in the ‘eye’ of the terminal.
 To improve the soldering process, it may be useful to use some additional flux, which helps spread the solder freely over the terminal and wire.

 Secondly, a heat-shrink tubing should be applied over both the terminal and the wire to reinforce the connection.
-It is important that the tubing cover both the motor terminal, and the wire beyond the stripped portion so it also covers part of the insulation.
-The heat-shrink strengthens the joint by reducing the flexibility of the wire at the point of contact, and preventing metal fatigue.
+It is important that the tubing cover both the motor terminal and the wire beyond the stripped portion so it also covers part of the insulation.
+The heat-shrink strengthens the joint by reducing the flexibility of the wire at the point of contact and preventing metal fatigue.

 One method to solve the weak part of the joint is to use an adhesive, potting compound or hot-melt to mechanically secure the leads (including a portion of insulation) to the PCB.
 A strain relief clamp or similar fixing can be used as an alternative, as long as the vibration in the leads does not continue past the clamp to the solder point.

 There are of course other methods to the one above.
 The main aim is to ensure the weakest part of the lead (i.e. the join at the terminals) is not subjected to excess movement.
 As an example of an alternative method, take a look at the image below.
-Here a band of self adhesive heatshrink is used to pin the leads down to the motor casing.
+Here a band of self-adhesive heatshrink is used to pin the leads down to the motor casing.
 When done correctly there is little to no movement of the leads at the terminal.
-An important factor of this band is the self adhesive glue, it helps the band stick in place unlike normal heatshrink bands which can be displaced by vibrations.
+An important factor of this band is the self-adhesive glue, it helps the band stick in place, unlike normal heatshrink bands which can be displaced by vibrations.
 Another advantage it has over the method above is that the leads are secured at no cost of additional space, unlike the heatshrink above which can add over 1cm to the effective length of the vibration motor.

 Adding PCB’s or Flexible PCBs to Vibration Motors with Terminals

-An alternative way to attach wires indirectly to motors is via a PCB that's soldered to the terminals on the back of the motor.
-In the photo below you an see an example where a 0.8mm board is soldered to the motor terminals via plated through hole slots.
+An alternative way to attach wires indirectly to motors is via a PCB that’s soldered to the terminals on the back of the motor.
+In the photo below you can see an example where a 0.8mm board is soldered to the motor terminals via plated through hole slots.